 The 12-month transition period was added to the Act to provide time for First Nations to enact their own laws before the federal provisional rules take effect.
-However, First Nations are not limited to the 12-month transition period and may enact their community-specific laws at any time now that the first part of the Act is in force.
-As soon as a First Nation enacts its matrimonial real property after the transition period, the provisional federal rules in the Act will no longer apply to that community.
+However, First Nations are not limited to the 12-month transition period and may enact their community-specific laws at any time now that the Act is in force.
+After the transition period, as soon as a First Nation enacts its matrimonial real property law under the legislation the provisional federal rules in the Act will no longer apply to that community.